Zamiell/prettier/docs/cli.md

 Path to a file containing patterns that describe files to ignore.
 By default, Prettier looks for `./.gitignore` and `./.prettierignore`.\
 Multiple values are accepted.

+## `--find-ignore-path`

+Similar to `--find-config-path`, this will provide the path to the ignore file, which you can pass to `--ignore-path`.

 ## `--list-different`

 Another useful flag is `--list-different` (or `-l`) which prints the filenames of files that are different from Prettier formatting.
 If there are differences the script errors out, which is useful in a CI scenario.